 Final consideration: the affordability of paycheck protection

 The economic impacts are indisputable and the potential for loss can be devastating.
-This risk is easily mitigated with an individual disability income insurance policy premium that ranges between 1 to 3 percent of salary.
-For the 35-year-old, the annual premium is likely to be between $600 and $1,700.
+This risk is easily mitigated with an individual disability income insurance policy premium that ranges between 1% and 3% of salary.
+For the 35-year-old in the chart above, the annual premium is likely to be between $792 and $2,378.
+Although that price tag may seem high to someone who hasn’t done the math, when you realize that the 35-year-old stands to lose $403,062 in lost wages, it begins to look like a good deal.

-It’s difficult to argue with these outcomes especially in light of such an affordable solution.
+It’s difficult to argue with these outcomes, especially in light of such an affordable solution.
 At any age, disability insurance is a wise choice.
-Younger clients have the added advantage of generally lower premiums but higher likelihoods; older clients have the extra incentive of increased disability periods and larger income losses.
+Younger clients have the added advantage of generally lower premiums but higher likelihoods of disability; older clients have the extra incentive of increased disability periods and larger income losses.